kartikmahor584-arch/project-1/README.md

 # project-1
 👋 Hi, I'm Kartik
-🚀 Machine Learning Enthusiast | 🧠 Python Developer | ⚙️ VS Code Lover
+🚀 Machine Learning Enthusiast | 🧠 Python  | ⚙️ VS Code Lover

 Welcome to my GitHub!
 I’m passionate about building smart solutions using Python and exploring the world of Machine Learning.
 I enjoy turning ideas into working models and learning new concepts along the way.